 b.
-Construction budget and project operational costs for the completed project.
+Construction budget and projected operating costs for the completed project.

-Utilizing an RFP process to select a CM/GC will allow Metro to obtain guaranteed maximum price project cost from the contractor, and also allow for cost reductions through preconstruction services by the contractor during the final design phase, including a constructability review, and estimates of probable material/installation costs and other services.
-Given the uniqueness of the project improvements, involving the contractor during the final design process fosters collaboration and teamwork that in expected to result in improved communication, a better design, fewer change orders, and faster progress with fewer unexpected delays, resulting in lower costs to Metro.
+Utilizing a design-build process will allow Metro to contract with one entity to provide final design and to construct the project in accordance with that design.
+The delivery method affords Metro the ability to define the scope for both design and construction without 100% complete designs.
+This is intended to result in earlier project cost certainty, and also allow for cost reductions through pre-construction services by the contractor during the final design phase, including a constructability review, and estimates of probable material/installation costs and other services.
+Given the uniqueness of the project improvements, having one responsible entity is expected to result in improved communication, a better design, fewer change orders, and faster progress with fewer unexpected delays, resulting in lower costs to Metro.